google-deepmind/mujoco/doc/XMLreference.rst

 .. _option-integrator:

-:at:`integrator`: :at-val:`[Euler, RK4, implicit], "Euler"`
+:at:`integrator`: :at-val:`[Euler, RK4, implicit, implicitfast], "Euler"`
    This attribute selects the numerical :ref:`integrator <geIntegration>` to be used.
-Currently the available integrators are the semi-implicit Euler method, the fixed-step 4-th order Runge Kutta method, and the Implicit-in-velocity Euler method.
+Currently the available integrators are the semi-implicit Euler method, the fixed-step 4-th order Runge Kutta method, the Implicit-in-velocity Euler method, and :at:`implicitfast`, which drops the Coriolis and centrifugal terms.
+See :ref:`Numerical Integration<geIntegration>` for more details.

 .. _option-collision: